LIBRA (Luigi buIld Reusable Automation)

 Build Time

-After configuration, LIBRA can do many things when running make
+After configuration, LIBRA can do many things when running make (or whatever

 the build system is).
 In addition to being able to actually build the software,